turczyneq/pypesh/pypesh/mpl/README.md

-Unpublishedon PyPyi version of matplotlib.
+Unpublishedon PyPyi version of matplotlib added to make small_particles_encounters.

 Copied from the version from pull request: Add new num_arrows option to streamplot #27617.